OfficeDev/office-scripts-docs/docs/resources/samples/move-rows-across-tables.md

 ![Screenshots of workbook before and after](../../images/table-filter-before-after.png)

-There are two script variants in this solution.
-The main difference is in the way the rows are selected.
+There are two scripts in this solution.
+The main difference is how the rows are selected.

 * In the [first variant](#office-scripts-sample-code-move-rows-using-table-filter), the rows are selected by applying the table filter and reading the visible range.
 * In the [second](#office-scripts-sample-code-move-rows-using-range-values), the rows are selected by reading the values and extracting the row values.